mohammadreza-zre/neural-language-processing/text summerization/README.md

 neural language processing(NLP)

-aim ----->> summerization certain number of sentence base on importance from a html page
+aim ----->> summerization text to the certain number of sentence base on importance from a html page

 steps :